lalitroshankhede/MyPortfolio/README.md

 ## About Me

 I am a passionate and motivated individual with a strong interest in Software Development.
-I love to learn New Technologies, Build Projects, Web Designing, Cooking, Travelling and Watching Web Series.
+I love to learn New Technologies, Build Projects, Web Designing, Cooking and Travelling.
 With a keen eye for detail and a dedication to continuous learning, I'm always excited to take on new challenges and explore innovative solutions.

 ## Education